muarshad01/LLM/Notes/lecture33_notes.md

 * Training a language on a set of tokens using specific instructions
 * Can handle broader set of tasks
 * Larger datasets, greater computational power needed
-* LoRA / QLoRA
+* __LoRA / QLoRA__
   * LoRA: Two smaller martices that approximate a larger martirx are fine-tuned.
-2. classification finetuning
+2.Classification finetuning
 * Model is trained to recognise a specific set of class labels, such as spam or no spam

 ***